arangodb/docs-hugo/CIRCLECI.md

 | `deploy-url` | `deploy-preview-{PR_NUMBER}` |
 | `override` | `http,^aql.*` |

-## Release workflow (ArangoDB)
+## Release workflow for ArangoDB releases

-To run a release job for a new ArangoDB patch release (e.g. 3.11.4), follow the steps below.
+To run a release job for a new ArangoDB patch release (e.g. 3.11.4), minor release (e.g. 3.12.0), or major release (e.g. 4.0.0), follow the steps below.

 1. Go to CircleCI and select the `docs-hugo` project.